 At night, the Magic Kingdom fireworks still are part of the show, with music piped in at two outdoor viewing areas – one on the northwest side, another new deck on the southwest side.

-The onstage kitchen is all new, including space to hold the stack of wood for the wood-burning oven, “bringing organic nature into the space,” says Jacobson.
-The popular sushi bar has been expanded with beautiful new display cases that show off the beauty of the fish.
+The onstage kitchen includes stacks of wood for the wood-burning oven, “bringing organic nature into the space,” says Jacobson.

-Dining room highlights include two new communal tables, each seating 10, strategically positioned at the north end of the dining room for optimal fireworks viewing.
+Dining room highlights include two communal tables, each seating 10, strategically positioned at the north end of the dining room for optimal fireworks viewing.
 The 10-foot teak tables get a touch of color from hot pink chairs with leather seats, a bold departure from the rest of the room with linen-draped tables and wooden chairs.

 Servers in crisp silver shirts, black slacks and classic mahogany bistro aprons with silver pinstriping add an air of casual elegance to the dining room.
-The Napa and Sonoma private dining rooms are still available for private functions, and the private, glass-walled wine room in the main dining room has been renamed the Monterey Room.
+The Napa and Sonoma private dining rooms are available for private functions, as well as a glass-walled wine room in the main dining room.

 “California Grill always will be a place that’s creative, seasonal, sophisticated and fun,” says Chef de Cuisine Brian Piasecki.
-Piasecki spent nearly a year perfecting a new menu “that’s all about the composed dish, tastes that are designed to complement each other” he says.
+Piasecki’s menu is “all about the composed dish, tastes that are designed to complement each other” he says.
 For instance, Pacific halibut with parsnip silk, roasted heirloom beets, arugula, macadamia vinaigrette and beet syrup: “taste the silky puree, the salt-roasted beets, the delicate fish, crunchy macadamia nuts . . . together it’s a symphony,” says Piasecki.

-The new menu updates longtime favorites, such as Pork Two Ways, now grilled tenderloin and lacquered pork belly with goat cheese polenta and mushrooms.
+Longtime menu favorites remain, such as pork tenderloin, now Pork Two Ways, grilled tenderloin and lacquered pork belly with goat cheese polenta and mushrooms.
 The oak-fired filet of beef is served with heirloom tomato risotto, marinated baby vine tomatoes and basil.
-Sonoma goat cheese ravioli returns in a tomato fennel broth with crispy shiitake mushrooms.
+Popular Sonoma goat cheese ravioli has a tomato fennel broth with crispy shiitake mushrooms.